yuval-g/RAG/docs/operations/README.md

 - Performance optimization using [Scaling](./scaling.md) strategies

 ### When Issues Arise
-- Use the [Troubleshooting](./troubleshooting.md) guide to diagnose and resolve problems
+- Use the [troubleshooting guide in the FAQ section](../faq/troubleshooting.md) to diagnose and resolve problems
 - Check logs and metrics for error patterns
 - Follow escalation procedures for critical issues